FilmCoder/Slormuxify/README.md

 Developmentzorz Tipsies
 ---------------------------
 * Everytime changes are made in the code, at `chrome://extensions/` click the refresh symbol on the Slormuxify extension box.
 Then go to a page where you're running the extension, refresh, and you should see your changes.
+* Just take an unassigned issue, and assign it to yourself.
+Branch off of master, do the issue on your feature branch, then submit a pull request to merge into master.
+You can @ me (FilmCoder) and I'll make sure to get your changes in asap.